raspberrypilearning/green-goals/en/step_2.md

 + go to x: (-168) y: (-87)
 ```

 --- /task ---

 --- task ---

-and move accross the Stage, using broadcasts.
+and move across the stage

 --- /task ---